Naman1997/blog.cyberloki.dev/content/posts/extract-htb-badges-information.md

 }
 ```

 Edit: I also added some CSS later in an effort to centre the items within the grid.
+These changes also make the grid responsive to display sizes.

 ```scss
 .content figcaption p {